Proper Preparation Prevents Poor Performance

 Dura-Rubber 20 mils dry for any concrete, this rate of about 40SF per gallon.

-Remember you are not applying the paint you are applying a liquid membrane
+Remember you are not applying a paint you are applying a liquid waterproof membrane that does not breath.

 * These mil thickness recommendations are based on proper application and preparation.
 Deep Drying / Curing times depend on temperature and relative humidity.